House buying involves 2 parts:

 - Go to a ‘loan adviser’ (hypotheek) and ask for the maximum loan amount you are eligible for

 - Go to funda.nl and search for the house you would like to check out.

 - Via the website contact the ‘selling agent’ (called maakalaar in Dutch) and ask for a viewing

-- If you don’t like the house you can simply say no to the agent.
+- After the view if you don’t like the house you can simply say “no” to the agent.

 - If you like the house the below steps follow